~ A GIF-HEAVY EXPLORATION OF FEMINISM & FASHION IN GREASE 2 ~

 Sharon’s style appears at first to be one that juxtaposes her on-screen persona.
 In life, she is rule-abiding, ordered and stringent but her outfits often display a certain element of (organised) chaos and conviviality through unconventional layering and the clashing of colours and prints.
 She pairs pink and red while watching the boys run track, and matches checked blue trousers with a pink polka-dot shirt for their second visit to the bowling alley.
 She also always wears cool headwear!
 Her hats, bows and flowers always match an element of her outfit and are used as a device to tie everything together – restoring balance and order.
 In life and in her wardrobe, Sharon is a purposeful woman in charge.

-The role of Principal is one intrinsically linked with power and responsibility.
-The kind-yet-firm authority Miss McGee possesses over her staff and students is exhibited any time she is on screen.
+The role of the Principal is one intrinsically linked with power and responsibility.
+Miss McGee’s kind-yet-firm authority over her staff and students is exhibited any time she is on screen.

 She is respected and feared even by the chauvinistic T-Birds who would rather swallow their lit cigarette than experience her wrath.

-So next time you are perusing the Netflix catalogue, give Grease 2 a chance.
+So next time you are perusing Binge or Paramount+, give Grease 2 a chance.
 Your inner film snob may cringe but the feminist and fashionista in you will rejoice!